Teen charged with murder after 14-year-old ejected from car in Rio Grande City - NewsBreak

 The crash happened at approximately 8:53 a.m.
 Sunday on FM 755, north of Orchard in Rio Grande City.

-According to Texas DPS’ preliminary investigation, Rivera was driving a 2006 Chrysler 300 with a single passenger, who was identified as Fermin Estudillo, 14.
+According to Texas DPS’ preliminary investigation, Rivera was driving a 2006 Chrysler 300 with a single passenger, who was identified as Fermin Estudillo, 14, of Rio Grande City.
 They were traveling northbound on FM 755 “when the driver lost control of the vehicle and rolled over,” DPS stated.

-Estudillo, of Rio Grande City, was not wearing his safety belt and was ejected and succumbed to his injuries at the scene, DPS stated.
+Estudillo was not wearing his safety belt and was ejected and died at the scene, DPS stated.

 Rivera fled the scene but was apprehended, DPS stated.